 The provider told us that they had accreditation schemes with Skills for Care's National Minimum Data Set for Social Care (NMDS-SC), which is an online database which holds data on the adult social care workforce.
 The provider used this system to update information on staff training regularly.
 This helps authorities to plan resources for the local workforce and commissioning services.
-This also enabled the provider to refer to the data and employ trained, knowledgeable and skilled staff in order to meet people's needs.
-Staff had undergone annual training in topics such as first aid, health & safety, medication administration, supporting people with epilepsy and safeguarding amongst others.

 There were systems in place to manage and report accidents and incidents.
 Accident records were kept and audited monthly by the registered manager to look for trends.
 This enabled the staff to take immediate action to minimise or prevent accidents.
 These audits were shown to us as part of their quality assurance system.
-The registered manager said, "We document all incidents using the ABC (Antecedent, Behaviour and Consequences) form, report it to the area manager who will go through and also report it to higher management if need be".
+The deputy manager said, "We document all incidents using the ABC (Antecedent, Behaviour and Consequences) form, report it to the area manager who will go through and also report it to higher management if need be".
 Records showed these were clearly audited and any actions were followed up and support plans adjusted accordingly.